Door to door sales

 - It’s signed during a visit from a door-to-door sales agent

-- If you ask the sales agent to your house more than 24 hours in advance of the visit, this is not a direct sales contract
+- If you ask the sales agent to come to your house more than 24 hours in advance of the visit, this is not a direct sales contract

 - You shouldn’t be asked for a deposit of more than $100 (or 10% of the total price in the contract, whichever is smaller)

 - the supplier’s information, including a name and signature of the individual who signed on behalf of the supplier

 - your signature

 - the place the contract was entered into

 - the date the contract was entered